-Although the nursing course descriptions have been separated between theory and clinical components for clarity, students must take the theory and clinical components concurrently at all times.
+→ Although the nursing course descriptions have been separated between theory and clinical components for clarity, students must take the theory and clinical components concurrently at all times.

-NSG 212 -- NURSING THEORIES AND CONCEPTS, 3 credit hrs., Sophomore Year, Spring Semester
+NSG 212 -FUNDAMENTALS OF NURSING PRACTICE, 3 credit hrs., Sophomore Year, Spring Semester

-In this course the student will examine various nursing theories and concepts; conceptual frameworks; theories from other disciplines which apply to nursing; nursing history; nursing education; professionalism in nursing; the nursing process; leadership; ethical, legal, and political and economic aspects of nursing; introduction to research process; and current issues in nursing.
-This course serves as a foundation for subsequent nursing courses in the upper division.
+In this course the student will examine various nursing theories and concepts; conceptual frameworks; theories from other disciplines which apply to nursing; nursing history; nursing education; professionalism in nursing; nursing leadership; the nursing process; nursing diagnosis, nursing research; ethical, legal, economic, and political aspects of nursing and current issues in nursing.
+The student will also study and learn to practice psychosocial and physical assessment skills as well as learning how to do: vital sign assessment, provide bedside nursing care, hygiene and comfort; transfer and positioning techniques for clients, and understand and demonstrate competence in the utilization of standard precautions as a health care provider.
+This course is a prerequisite for NSG/NSL311, and serves as a foundation for all subsequent nursing courses in the upper division.